abridged/collabland-dev/help-docs/wallets/duplicate-wallet.md

 3. Click "Yes" to reset the association.

-You'll receive a "Scheduled time for reset" notification, indicating that the process will take 24 hours to complete.
+You'll receive a "Scheduled time for reset" notification, indicating that the process will take ~5 minutes to complete.

-Please be patient while the process is underway.
 If you have any questions or concerns, don't hesitate to reach out to our support team for assistance.